kewne/kewne.github.com/_drafts/2025-12-13-Why_I_dont_like_it_when_API_clients_build_URLs.md

 ## Form parameters

 The second class of parameters is parameters that the client generates itself, either because a user filled them in a UI (hence the name "form") or because the client has a built-in heuristic for generating them.
-This class of parameters differs from the previous one because, when a client provides incorrect form parameters, the API *should* produce a response that describes which parts are wrong and why they're so, so that the client may display that information to a user that can correct it.
+This class differs from the previous one because, when a client provides incorrect form parameters, the API *should* produce a response that describes which parts are wrong and why they're so, so that the client may display that information to a user that can correct it.
 By contrast, **providing incorrect reference parameters is a programming error** which *should* only show a generic message to the user.

 This becomes problematic because, in many cases, reference parameters may also be form parameters when they reference an API resource but are also selected by the user.